Otto von Below: Macedonia

 In October 1916, Below was appointed to the command of Heeresgruppe Below on the Macedonian Front, consisting of the German 11th Army and the First & Second Bulgarian Armies.
 In April 1917, he was briefly sent to the Western Front to command 6th Army around Lille.

 Italy

 Below next served on the Italian Front from September 1917.
 Commanding the Austro-German 14th Army (seven German and ten Austro-Hungarian divisions) in the Battle of Caporetto, his units were able to break into the Italian front line and rout the Italian army, which had practically no mobile reserves.
 The battle was a demonstration of the effectiveness of the use of stormtroopers and the infiltration tactics developed in part by Oskar von Hutier.
-The use of poison gas by the Germans played a key role in the collapse of the Italian Second Army.
+The use of poison gas by Germans troups played a key role in the collapse of the Italian Second Army.
 A breakdown in German logistics brought the battle to a close on the line of the Piave River and the front soon froze again in trench warfare.